Neal McDonough

 Neal McDonough (born February 13, 1966) is an American actor.
-He is known for his portrayal of Lieutenant Lynn "Buck" Compton in the HBO miniseries Band of Brothers (2001), Deputy District Attorney David McNorris on Boomtown (2002–2003), Tin Man in the Sci Fi Channel miniseries Tin Man, and a main cast role as Dave Williams in Season 5 of Desperate Housewives (2008–2009).
-He has also appeared in films such as Star Trek: First Contact, Minority Report, Walking Tall, and as Dum Dum Dugan in various Marvel Cinematic Universe films and TV series.
+He is known for his portrayal of Lieutenant Lynn "Buck" Compton in the HBO miniseries Band of Brothers (2001), Deputy District Attorney David McNorris on Boomtown (2002–2003), Tin Man in the Sci-Fi Channel miniseries Tin Man (2007), Dave Williams in Season 5 of Desperate Housewives (2008–2009), President Dwight D. Eisenhower in American Horror Story: Double Feature (2021) for which his performance was critically acclaimed.

+He has also appeared in films such as Star Trek: First Contact (1996), Ravenous (1999), Minority Report (2002), Walking Tall (2004), and as Timothy "Dum Dum" Dugan in various Marvel Cinematic Universe films and TV series.
 In the DC Arrowverse, he has appeared as Damien Darhk in the TV series Arrow, Legends of Tomorrow, and The Flash.
-He had a major role in Suits for several seasons (2014–2019) and played Malcolm Beck on Yellowstone (2019).
+He had a major role playing Sean Cahill in Suits (2014–2019) and played Malcolm Beck on Yellowstone (2019).
+More recently, he has appeared in Tulsa King (2024) from the second season onward.

 Early life and education

 McDonough was born in Dorchester, Massachusetts, on February 13, 1966, the son of Catherine (née Bushe) and Frank McDonough, motel owners who emigrated from Ireland, with his mother coming from County Tipperary and his father from County Galway.
 McDonough grew up in Barnstable, Massachusetts and was raised Catholic.
 His childhood nickname was "Headster", which McDonough says originated in his brothers' teasing him about the size of his head.
 He graduated from Barnstable High School, and attended Syracuse University, where he was initiated and became a member of the Sigma Chi Fraternity and graduated with a Bachelor of Fine Arts degree in 1988.
 He had obtained several college scholarships to play baseball, but decided to go to Syracuse, as he thought it had the best theater department.
 McDonough furthered his classical theatre training at the London Academy of Music and Dramatic Art.